thebetar/SpectrumSensing/readme.md

 # Todo

--   Display the occupancy by frequency and time in a heatmap
+-   Convert the model to use convolution instead of having training data in bins
+-   Make successful predictions on testing data which channels are occupied